-These types of tours help fund conservation, educate the traveler, they directly benefit the local economy and development and help empower local communities.
-These tours want you to leave with your memories, without harming where you are.
+These types of tours help fund conservation, educate the traveler, and directly benefit the local economy and development.
+They also help empower local communities.
+These tours want you to leave with your memories, without harming the destination’s environment.

-Volunteer tourism is exactly what it says it is, instead of traveling to lounge around on a beach or ski down some majestics slopes, tourists travel to help less fortunate communities and countries.
+Volunteer tourism is exactly what the name suggests.
+Instead of traveling with the aim to lounge around on a beach or ski down some majestic slopes, tourists travel to help less fortunate communities and countries.

 Medical tourism is when people travel for medical procedures.
-In many countries, some surgeries or procedures are incredibly expensive or require you to join an extended waiting list.
+In many countries, surgeries and procedures are expensive or require you to join an extended waiting list.
 Which is why residents of such countries will travel to have these procedures done in a foreign place.

 Experiential tourism is a fairly new concept and can also be called “Immersion Tourism”.
-It involves traveling to a country and experiencing it from the perspective of its history, food, people and culture.
+It involves traveling to a country and actively and meaningfully experiencing it from the perspective of its history, food, people and culture.

-Dark Tourism is an incredibly unique way of exploring a country, as you will visit the more “underground” sites of a city or country, such as its battlegrounds, scenes of horrific and famous crimes, or areas where mass genocide occurred.
+Dark Tourism is an incredibly unique way of exploring a country, as you will visit the more “underground” sites of a city or country.
+These include battlegrounds, scenes of horrific and famous crimes, or areas where mass genocide occurred.

 Examples of dark tourism are traveling to Jewish concentration camps in Europe, or the Killing Fields in Cambodia.
-One of the most popular ones is exploring the underground catacombs that worm their way underneath Paris.
+One of the most popular examples is exploring the underground catacombs that worm their way underneath Paris.